All Episodes

 Oh, Bill Clinton's actually right.

-But Hillary Clinton can't say that because if Hillary actually ends up saying, Oh, that's trouble, that might piss off Obama and Obama might actually allow Loretta Lynch if there's a criminal referral and the email server scandal or the Clinton Foundation scandal or any of the numerous other scandals.
+And Obama might actually allow Loretta Lynch if there's a criminal referral and the email server scandal or the Clinton Foundation scandal or any of the numerous other scandals.

 I mean, they're so corrupt.

-And then the president attacks Fox and talk radio.
+And then the president attacks Fox and Talk Radio.

 Oh, we're to blame.

-We're telling people that aren't things aren't true.
+We're telling people that things aren't true.

 He's the guy that lies through his teeth about the economy by every measure.

-By every measure he has failed.
+By every measure, he has failed.

 And this is a predictable failure.